-The purpose of this RGP is to eliminate unnecessary duplication of work where the environmental consequences of an action are concluded as being individually and cumulatively minimal based on environmental evaluations completed by the USACE for compliance with Section 14 of the Rivers and Harbors Act, 33 USC Section 408 (Section 408).
+The purpose of this RGP is to eliminate unnecessary duplication of work where the environmental consequences of an action are concluded as being individually and cumulatively minimal based on environmental evaluations completed by USACE-SWF for compliance with Section 14 of the Rivers and Harbors Act, 33 USC Section 408 (Section 408) and other USACE authorizations requiring USACE-SWF NEPA evaluations and determinations conducted by non-Regulatory Division elements.
 This RGP contains provisions intended to protect the environment, including natural and cultural resources.
 Work that does not comply with these provisions may require evaluation through the individual permit process.
 Work or structures that would have unacceptable impacts on the public interest are not authorized.